What Does This Mean For Me?

 while Uranus trines it.
 Here you have a short-term aspect from Mars (lasting about five days) and a long-term

 aspect from Uranus (lasting about two years), happening simultaneously.
-The transiting aspect makes the long-
+The shorter aspect makes the long-

 term aspect more noticeable.
-But it will still be around when this transiting aspect is long past.
+But the long-term aspect will probably still be around when this transiting aspect

 Occasionally, you'll see transiting aspects between two outer planets listed on the Aspects Now page.
 There